hundround/math-in-30-sec/an-infinite-calendar/an-infinite-calendar.md

-`An Infinite Calendar: The Modular Arithmetic`
+`Tri's Big Day: The Modular Arithmetic`
 ---
 In a faraway land, so far that gravity exists unstably, there was an advanced civilization superior to that of Earth.
 The people there have eyes that can identify an object even from a mile of distance.
 I don't know, maybe they needed it so thus evolution.
 Anyway, there's this kid named <kbd>Tri</kbd>.
 He has a class every $2^{18}$ th day of the week.
 Kind of weird how they count, right?
 Well, I forgot to say it but in their world, there are 12 days in a week; it is not <i>week</i> they call it, it is <kbd>semaine</kbd>.